ClickableUbuntuTouch/clickable-mirror/docs/commands.rst

 Run ``clickable desktop --gdb`` to start the app via GDB.

+Run ``clickable desktop --qmllive`` on a QML only app enable QML live update when QML files are changed.

 The env var ``CLICKABLE_DESKTOP_MODE`` is set in desktop mode.

 .. _commands-ide: